 The Company was incorporated on April 13, 2007 pursuant to the Business Corporations Act of British Columbia.
 The Company's principal business activity is the acquisition and exploration of mineral property interests.
 The Company is in the exploration stage and substantially all the Company's efforts are devoted to financing and developing these property interests.
 There has been no determination whether the Company's interests in unproven exploration and evaluation assets contain economically recoverable mineral resources.
-The Company is listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "BAU".
+The Company is listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "BAU" and on OTCQB under the symbol "BAUFF".

 The Company's principal business activity is acquiring, exploring and evaluating mineral properties, and following evaluation, joint venturing or developing these properties further or disposing of them.
-At February 28, 2021, the Company was in the exploration and evaluation stage of activity on its mineral properties in Nunavut.
+At November 30, 2021, the Company was in the exploration and evaluation stage of activity on its mineral properties in Nunavut.